gridclub/r-summer-workshops-2016/data-extraction-and-preprocessing/data management and web scraping.md

   - `group_by()`
   - `summarize()`
   - `arrange()`
-- They all do what it sounds like they do
+- They all do what it sounds like they do (but we'll go through them anyways)

 But First!
 ========================================================